ParthDesai/parthdesai.github.io/_posts/2020-05-14-blockchain-designing-101-2.md

 ### Block construction

 In proof of stake blockchain nodes which have locked up some stake in blockchain can only produce block and make an assertion.
 More stake node has more probability of it to produce the block and more weight to its assertions.
-Most implementations require this stake to be put up as slashable collateral, to incentivize node to act non-byzantine.
+In most implementations to make sure node acts honestly, it is required to put some portion of node's stake as collateral which can be slashed in case of a misbehavior.
 Validating a block require nodes with combined majority stake to assert that said block is valid.

 ### Block finality